insure logo

 Who should you list as your term life insurance beneficiary?

 You should choose your beneficiaries carefully.
-For example, if your children are minors, they shouldn’t be listed as beneficiaries because insurance companies won’t pay to beneficiaries under 18, which could lead the death benefit to be tied up in court for years.
+For example, if your children are minors, they shouldn’t be listed as beneficiaries because insurance companies won’t pay beneficiaries under 18, which could lead to the death benefit being tied up in court for years.
 Instead, consider listing a spouse or someone else you trust to be the beneficiary of your policy.
 You can also list multiple beneficiaries or a trust to receive the money.

 Additionally, if certain money should be allocated to specific financial obligations — such as paying off the mortgage or college tuition for children — this should be specified in a will.